Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitational lensing theory and phenomenology

-By Fermat's Principle, the measurable positions of gravitationally lensed sources (commonly referred to as images) are located at the stationary points of the time arrival surface that is defined by Equation~\ref{eqn:fermat}.
-Therefore, taking the gradient of this equation and setting $\nabla\tau=0$ yields the lens equation:
+By Fermat's Principle, the measurable positions of gravitationally lensed sources (commonly referred to as images) are located at the stationary points of the surface described by Equation~\ref{eqn:fermat}.
+Taking the gradient and setting $\nabla\tau=0$ yields the lens equation:

-that was first derived as far as we are aware by \cite{Refsdal1964a}, albeit in a non-cosmological context.
-Note that $\valpha=\nabla\psi$ is referred to as the deflection angle.
+where $\valpha=\nabla\psi$ is referred to as the deflection angle.
 In the strong lensing regime multiple images of a distant source that is observed through a gravitational lens occur if Equation~\ref{eqn:lensequation} has multiple solutions, $\vtheta_k$, for a given source position, $\vbeta$.

 The angular offset of multiple images of a distant source from the centre of a lens is often characterized by the Einstein radius of the lens.
-Formally, the Einstein radius is the radius of a continuous ring-like image of a source that is located precisely on the axis of an axisymmetric lens:
+Formally, this is the radius of a continuous ring-like image of a source that is located precisely on the axis of an axisymmetric lens:

 where $M$ is the projected mass interior to $\thE$.
-Whilst observed gravitational lenses are only approximately axisymmetric, $\thE$ is a useful approximation of the angle between the centre of an observed lens and the location of strongly-lensed images of distant sources.
-It also emphasises the convenience of working in terms of $\kappa$, because $\kappa\ge1$ is a sufficient condition for the formation of multiple images \citep{Subramanian1986}, and $\langle\kappa(<\thE)\rangle\equiv1$ for axi-symmetric lenses.
+Whilst observed gravitational lenses are only approximately axisymmetric, $\thE$ is a useful approximation for the location of strongly-lensed images of distant sources.
+It also emphasises the convenience of $\kappa$, because $\kappa\ge1$ is sufficient for the formation of multiple images \citep{Subramanian1986}, and $\langle\kappa(<\thE)\rangle\equiv1$ for axi-symmetric lenses.

-The time delay relative to an unperturbed signal, as defined by Equations~\ref{eqn:ct}~\&~\ref{eqn:fermat}, is not measurable because true source positions are not measurable in the presence of an intervening lens mass distribution.
-The measurable quantity is therefore the arrival time difference between two gravitationally lensed images of the same source, which is proportional to the difference between the Fermat potentials experienced by the signals that form the respective images, here denoted $k=1,2$:
+The time delay relative to an unperturbed signal, as defined by Equations~\ref{eqn:ct}~\&~\ref{eqn:fermat}, is not measurable because true source positions are not measurable in the presence of a lens along the line of sight.
+The measurable quantity is the arrival time difference between two gravitationally lensed images of the same source, which is proportional to the difference between the Fermat potentials traversed by the two signals, here denoted $k=1,2$: